isomerpages/moe-lakesidepri/_for-parents/School Rules.md

 </li>
 <li>3.2 On the day of a test or an examination, only Medical Certificates will be accepted to cover the student’s absence.
 Parents/Guardians are requested to reschedule their child’s/ward’s non-school-based assessments such as piano examinations should they clash with school assessments.
 </li>
 <li>3.3 Absence from school without any valid reason is a major school offence.
-Reasons for absence that are not valid include oversleeping and wilful absence from school.
+Reasons for absence that are not valid include oversleeping and willful absence from school.
 </li>
 <li>3.4 Parents/Guardians who wish to take their child/ward overseas for holidays and/or to attend to personal matters are to do so during the school vacations.
 </li>